top of page

 The next few weeks, I made an effort to diversify my investment.
 Priya remained my core friend—there was no question about that—but I started to give myself permission to explore other friendships.
 I reached out to people in my classes, joined a book club, and even started attending a weekly yoga session with Aisha.
 Each connection added something unique to my life, enriching it in ways I hadn’t expected.

 The HAPHE philosophy encourages us to create connections by making investments with purpose, all for the good of our well-being as a whole.
 By seeing my friendships as a network rather than one singular bond, I felt a renewed sense of independence.
-If anything, it made my friendship with Priya stronger, as there was no longer an unspoken expectation for her to fulfill every part of my social life.
+If anything, it strengthened my friendship with Priya, as there was no longer an unspoken expectation for her to fulfill every part of my social life.
 HAPHE reminds us that our well-being benefits when we spread our emotional investments across various connections, creating a balanced foundation.

 One evening, as I was leaving the campus library with Aisha, I noticed Priya waving to me from across the quad.
 She joined us, and for a brief moment, I saw my two worlds coming together—different friendships, each fulfilling in its own way, supporting my well-being in different dimensions.